extratone/bilge/drafts/Tilde.Town on iPhone with Blink Shell.md

 ![Apreche Reply](https://user-images.githubusercontent.com/43663476/157371504-32ebbca7-81bf-43c0-a762-cdbc0ad50181.png)

-Since I’ve [apparently](https://twitter.com/NeoYokel/status/1421410673049972739) turned my life goal into doing stuff on my iPhone originally meant to be done on iPads, I’ve managed to find myself [an active member](https://tilde.town/~extratone) of the Tilde.Town community - a place exclusively accessible via SSH, aside from [public pages](https://raindrop.io/davidblue/tilde-22520136) - exclusively through [my iPhone 12 Pro Max](https://github.com/extratone/jorts).
+Since I’ve [apparently](https://twitter.com/NeoYokel/status/1421410673049972739) ended up with a primary life mission of *doing stuff on my iPhone originally meant to be done on iPads*, I’ve managed to find myself [an active member](https://tilde.town/~extratone) of the Tilde.Town community - a place exclusively accessible via SSH, aside from [public pages](https://raindrop.io/davidblue/tilde-22520136) - exclusively through [my iPhone 12 Pro Max](https://github.com/extratone/jorts).
 I’m not the first to use Blink to do this - note [Apreche](https://tilde.town/~apreche)’s reply to my thread, embedded above - but I suspect I’m the first to spend significant Town Time on my *fucking phone*, so I thought it might be worth laying out some of the particulars I’ve learned along the way.

 *It’s important to note that 99% of the use detailed in this guide/account involves the use of a paired Bluetooth keyboard.*